bryanmayer/CMV-Primary-Infection/README.md

 This is the code to recreate the CMV primary infection analysis.
 The code used is currently in my dropbox and a private github repo but contains a ton of exploratory analysis and extrananeous analysis not included in the manuscript.

 TO DO:
-CHECK 1.
-Add a folder and figure to describe the 6 excluded infants need to redo the additional data files to just have one file that has the infant data starting at -21 days from infection data to the end of the study.
-Need to add plasma data as well.

-2. Consolidate the episode analysis code - can probably use most of old files, just remove unnecessary packages, make sure PatientID2 is used, have explicit output for each figure and table.
-Should there be an .Rmd for EDA that wasn't included (correlation analysis, serum analysis)?
-	Still left to do: rebound/cubic model results, code for making figures, and making the supp. table.

-3. Consolidate the mathematical model code - base (exponential portion) model, target-cell model, CTL model, virus-mediated model.
+1. Consolidate the mathematical model code - base (exponential portion) model, target-cell model, CTL model, virus-mediated model.
 Should be able to transfer old figures and files, just need to change PatientID codes.

-4. Batch code and scripts, what batch data is needed?
+2. Batch code and scripts, what batch data is needed?

-5. Add READMEs for each section and make a data dictionary.
+3. Add READMEs for model sections

+4. Add final update for this README when completed